-Managing every instance of a component through a single definition alleviates these issues, and a system of components across disciplines keeps project teams on the same page.
-Everyone references the same style, function, and naming of the application’s building blocks.
-Changes to this system trickle down across design and development.
+A single cross-discipline system that describes components helps project teams alleviate these issues and stay on the same page.
+Everyone can reference the same style, function, and naming of the application’s building blocks.
+Any changes to the system trickle down across design and development.

-Component systems also provide sane management of design and code.
-When an application is composed only of components, the mountainous job of maintaining the entire app becomes a matter of maintaining its individual components.
+Component systems also provide a solution for managing changes.
+If an application is composed only of components, the mountainous job of maintaining the entire app becomes a matter of maintaining its individual pieces.

-With a single source, small edits or sweeping changes to components can be made from a single file rather than multiple.
+With a single source for each component instance, small edits or sweeping changes to all instances can be made from a single file rather than multiple ones.
 Work is done in one place and easily shared throughout the app.
-Since a single component can be flexible enough for many different instances, most instances of duplicate code are no longer necessary.
+Since a single component can be flexible enough for different use cases, you can do away with most instances of duplicate or out-of-date code.

-With a design system in use, efficiency in implementation skyrockets.
-Each component and its variations are considered before building begins.
-You reuse components instead of reimplementing them.
+Well-made design systems aren’t just great for designers, they increase efficiency during implementation.
+Each component and its variations are considered before building begins, and once built, developers get to reuse them instead of reimplementing them.

-This efficiency applies to scaling the app as well.
-When there is a well-defined component system in place, the path to building on top of existing work is clear: Extend existing components or build new ones.
+This efficiency also applies to scaling the app.
+When there is a well-defined component system in place, the path to building on top of existing work is clear: Extend existing components or assemble new ones.

 Design systems provide a layer of abstraction to the work of building web applications.
 Since the application is an implementation of a broader design system, you can evaluate and build upon the system, then carry changes downstream into the application.
 There shouldn’t be a need to first inventory the application or pore through dense business logic to get a good grasp on where to begin.

 Design systems are better when all disciplines have a voice in their creation